 Finding lots of spider eggs is also a sign that there is likely a serious problem and we would highly recommend calling a pest inspector into help discover the root cause.
 Spider eggs can contain hundreds of spiders, so finding them around your property is a sign that you may need some professional help.

 Step 1: Identification of Spider problem - Spiders can be indicative of other problems surrounding your home or business.
 Simply removing the spiders that are visible won't solve your problem.
 Our trained technicians can help you find the real underlying problem to your spider infestation giving you the peace of mind you need.

-Step 2: Treatment & Extermination - The products that Humboldt Termite & Pest's team use in the treatment process of a spider infestation are of the highest quality, meeting strict safety standards and regulations designed to protect your family and furry friends.
-We'll remove your spider infestation quickly and keep your household secure.
+Step 2: Treatment & Extermination - The products that Humboldt Termite & Pest's team use in the treatment process of a spider infestation are of the highest quality and applied according to strict safety regulations designed to protect your family and furry friends.
+We'll remove your spider infestation quickly and keep your household pest-free.